chumpblocckami/MasterThesis/July.md

+### Gio.
+23/07/2020
+- Talked with prof. I need to set up VM for tweet collection, and try to have a preliminary analysis on texts.
+What i need to check is : tweet date, tweet language and metadata.
+I can use whatever, so probably i'll use simple TwitterHandler class updated to my needs.
+### Lun.
+20/07/2020 - Mer.
+23/07/2020
+- Damn work.
 #### Dom.
 19/07/2020
 - Kafka documentation: [Getting Started](https://kafka.apache.org/)
 - Read [PAPER](https://iris.unitn.it/retrieve/handle/11572/249655/297594/2019_how_much_competence_in_performance.pdf) : is about the distributional hypothesis in bigrams (how Distributional Semantics is affected by data and how much is affected by the 'architecture' used).
 It also clearly sum up the golden approaches (the cited 'architecture') to NLP rappresentation.